 Always Hire Through an Online Hiring Platform

-“We were super excited to post our first job and hire our first remote worker,” Connor begins.
+“We were super excited to post our first project and hire a remote worker for the first time,” Connor begins.
 “We didn’t know what to expect of the freelancer or how to set expectations once they were hired.”

 Connor recounts his experience of hiring an individual who seemed passionate about the work and possessed the experience they were looking for.
 However, due to poor remote management skills, the worker ended up working 15-20 hours every day!
 The quality of work quickly degraded because of how much he was working.
 “It became more of an issue than a help to the company.”